anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Registrar-agent: possesses it's own LDevID(RegAgt) credentials of the site domain.
   In addition, it may possess the IDevID CA certificate of the pledge vendor/manufacturer to verify the pledge certificate in the received request messages.
   It has the address of the domain registrar through configuration or by discovery, e.g., mDNS/DNSSD.
-  The registrar-agent has acquired one or multiple PVR and PER.
+  The registrar-agent has acquired one or more PVR and PER objects.

-* Registrar: possesses the IDevID CA certificate of the pledge vendor/manufacturer and an it's own registrar EE credentials of the site domain.
+* Registrar: possesses the IDevID CA certificate of the pledge vendor/manufacturer and it's own registrar EE credentials of the site domain.

 * MASA: possesses it's own vendor/manufacturer credentials (voucher signing key, TLS server certificate) related to pledges IDevID and MAY possess the site-specific domain CA certificate.
-  The latter is only a necessary precondition if the MASA needs to verify that the domain of the Registrar is a-priori authorized to enroll a particular pledge, or a particular type of pledge.
+  The latter is only necessary if the MASA needs to verify that the domain of the Registrar is a-priori authorized to enroll a particular pledge, or a particular type of pledge.
-  In such case, how the MASA will obtain the domain CA certificate is out of scope of this document.
+  In such case, how the MASA will obtain the domain CA certificate is out of scope in this document.
   In other cases, a MASA may allow the pledge to enroll into an anonymous and/or yet-unknown domain and then the a-priori possession of the domain CA certificate is not needed.

 ~~~~ aasvg